Editing skills prove valuable in all kinds of jobs

 Editors work for all kinds of organizations on many different platforms (print, broadcast, Web, mobile).
 The goal of editing is clarity, regardless of platform.
 Editors help readers navigate through information by distilling messages.
 Editors work for small and large newspapers, broadcast outlets, magazines, book publishers and newsletters.
 They hold communication jobs for corporate, academic and nonprofit organizations.
 Editing skills are valued in public relations and advertising.
 Regardless of where they work, editors increasingly are responsible for work published on the Web.

-In 2011 and 2012, beginning editing students at the University of Nebraska-Lincoln interviewed editors from a variety of places to ask them about their jobs, their advice for journalism students and their insight into how journalism is changing.
+Since 2011, beginning editing students at the University of Nebraska-Lincoln interviewed editors from a variety of places to ask them about their jobs, their advice for journalism students and their insight into how journalism is changing.
 Although the editors the students chose worked in many different jobs, many editors offered similar suggestions.

 Their advice included: Read all different kinds of writing, master the basics of usage and grammar, get internships and college publication experience, learn the Web and new technologies, and be open-minded about the future.